yusukebe/revealgo/docs/CONTRIBUTING.md

 2. The git tag is pushed to `revealgo`'s repository
 3. A GitHub action will take care of the release process:
    - Run linting
-   - Run `goreleaser release --rm-dist`
+   - Run `goreleaser release --clean`
    - Publish new release as a [draft](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository)

 Upon success, the maintainer will take care of updating the release information